adhaamehab/adhaamehab.github.io/about.md

 Rarely, I blog.
 And I always keep [my reading list](https://github.com/adhaamehab/my-reading-list) Up-to-date.

 I did some minor contributions to intersting open source projects.
-And I've started to focus on making [Beam's](https://beam.apache.org/) Go SDK ready for production.
+Like [Okteto](https://github.com/okteto/okteto), [OSQuery](https://github.com/osquery/osquery) and more, But now I'm focused on making[Apache Beam's](https://beam.apache.org/) Go SDK ready for production.

 I'm also a M.Sc. student Majored in Distributed Systems, Cloud Computing and Information Science at Ainshams University from where I got my BSc in Computer Science.